 If you’re in need of a rapid deployment or are concerned about the quality of your field terminations, pre-terminated fibre may be something to consider.
 Here are the top five advantages of using pre-terminated fibre:

-Quick-Turn Manufacturing – Quick turn manufacturing can get you a pre-terminated fibre assembly within one or two days.
+Quick-Turn Manufacturing – Quick turn manufacturing can get you a pre-terminated fibre assembly within two to four days.
 Pre-terminated fibre is great to help meet short project deadlines and increase the overall speed of deployment.
 Eliminate 3rd party suppliers and go to THE SOURCE.
 You no longer have to wait one, two, or even three weeks to get your custom fibre assemblies.

 Proven Performance – Mission critical fibre optic networks require the highest level of care when it comes to cable assembly.
 Field terminations often compromise the overall quality of the cable because of poor air quality, inefficient end face polishing, and poor cleaning and testing protocol.
 Pre-terminated fibre assemblies should be manufactured in a clean room and go through a series of inspections, including multiple end-face inspections and certification to specific insertion loss/return loss thresholds.

 If you’re planning a data centre upgrade, consider trying pre-terminated fibre from Black Box.
 With our online configurator, you’ll be able to get a quote and place an order in less than a minute.